Shorter quantum circuits via single-qubit gate approximation: Summary of main results

 \section{Summary of main results}

 In \sec{approximation-problems} we define six approximation problems: diagonal unitary approximation, fallback approximation, magnitude approximation and their versions with probabilistic mixing.
-The first two of these problems have been the subject of research for some time, with many results pertaining to specific gate sets \cite{RossSelinger2014, KliuchnikovMaslovMosca2013, Bocharov2013, BocharovRoettelerSvore2014,Kliuchnikov2015a,Kliuchnikov2015b}.
-The magnitude approximation problem is new.
-One of its applications is solving the general unitary approximation problem, which exploits the connection between unitary approximation and LPS graphs (See \sec{crypto-connection}).
+The first two of these problems have been the subject of research for some time, with many results pertaining to specific gate sets \cite{RossSelinger2014, KliuchnikovMaslovMosca2013, BGS, BRS2015,Kliuchnikov2015a,Kliuchnikov2015b}.
+The magnitude approximation problem is new and appears in our new approach to approximating an arbitrary unitary, $U$.
+When we independently approximate the three elements of the Euler angle decomposition of $U$, approximating the central term $e^{i\theta X}$ results in a unitary $V$ with entries of similar magnitude to the entries of $U$.
+Hence, the magnitude approximation problem.
+One of its applications is solving the general unitary approximation problem, which exploits the connection between unitary approximation and LPS graphs as we explain in \sec{crypto-connection}.
 Explicitly, we adapt the path-finding algorithm of Carvalho Pinto and Petit \cite{pinto2018better} to the quantum setting, requiring only two diagonal approximations and one more efficient magnitude approximation.
 The sequence costs obtained using our method improve on the standard Euler decomposition, which requires three diagonal approximations, by roughly one-third.
+More precisely, we find that the costs from magnitude approximation are one-third those of diagonal approximations.
+This means our approach to the general unitary approximation problem, which requires two diagonal approximations and one magnitude approximation, has a cost that is $7/9$ that of the standard Euler decomposition method.

 Stier \cite{stier} has concurrently and independently produced a similar result.
-We discuss additional applications of the magnitude approximation problem in \cref{app:magnitude-approx-applications}.
+We discuss additional applications of the magnitude approximation problem in \cref{sec:magnitude-approx-applications}.

+The latter three problems are defined by applying the concept of channel mixing to diagonal, fallback and magnitude approximation, expanding on the ideas of \cite{Campbell2017,Hastings2017}.
+Channel mixing employs a probabilistic combination of sequences of unitaries to approximate the target.
+The key idea is to use probabilistic combination of under-rotated and over-rotated approximations of a given target.
+We combine channel mixing with fallback and magnitude approximation to achieve a roughly two-fold improvement in cost compared to non-mixed problem variants.